CumulusNetworks/docs/content/cumulus-linux-515/Whats-New/_index.md

 ## What's New in Cumulus Linux 5.15

-Cumulus Linux 5.15.0 contains new platforms, new features and improvements, and provides bug fixes.
+Cumulus Linux 5.15.0 contains new features and improvements, and provides bug fixes.

-### Platforms

-- NVIDIA SN5640

 ### New Features and Enhancements

 - {{<link url="Packet-Trimming/#packet-trimming-counters" text="Packet Trimming counters">}}